flavio1110/flavio1110.github.io/_posts/2023-03-19-go-resources.markdown

 banner: "images/gopher-side-eye.png"
 ---

-Below a living list of compiled links for whoever is learning **Go** or want to keep up to date.
+Below a living list of compiled links for whoever is learning **Go**.

 ### Official docs